ravi-harun/US_Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

 The empirical distribution is shown below.
 We obtained an observed TVD of 0.25 and a p-value of **0.006**.
-Since this p-value is statistically insignificant, we **reject** the null hypothesis in favor of the alternative hypothesis and conclude that `outage duration` is likely MAR dependent on `climate region`.
+Since this p-value is statistically significant, we **reject** the null hypothesis in favor of the alternative hypothesis and conclude that `outage duration` is likely MAR dependent on `climate region`.

 <iframe
   src="assets/climate_reg_empirical_dist_plot.html"